datanav/docs/commandlineclient.rst

 Installing the client
 =====================

-If you followed the :ref:`overview-getting-started` guide, the sesam service will be running on the url http://localhost:9042/api .
+If you followed the :ref:`overview-getting-started` guide, the sesam service will be running on http://localhost:9042/api .

 The command line client is distributed as a python package, so you will need python (v3.4 or later) in order to install and run it: